thilomueller/mqt-yaqs/README.md

 If you have any questions, feel free to create a [discussion](https://github.com/cda-tum/mqt-yaqs/discussions) or an [issue](https://github.com/cda-tum/mqt-yaqs/issues) on [GitHub](https://github.com/cda-tum/mqt-yaqs).

 ## Features
-- **Simulation of Open Quantum Systems**: Simulate large-scale open quantum systems with a paralellized implementation using the Tensor Jump Method (TJM)
+- **Simulation of Open Quantum Systems**: Simulate large-scale open quantum systems with a paralellized implementation using the Tensor Jump Method (TJM) ([Large-scale stochastic simulation of open quantum systems](https://arxiv.org/abs/2501.17913v1))
 - **Equivalence Checking of Quantum Circuits**: Check the equivalence or non-equivalence of quantum circuits with a scalable MPO-based method ([Equivalence Checking of Quantum Circuits via Intermediary Matrix Product Operator](https://arxiv.org/abs/2410.10946))

 ## Upcoming Features (Check back soon)